GiottoVerducci/rulebook2024/content.md

 When a card is burned or removed from the game, any counters or other cards on it are burned.\
 \
+**Unique:** Some of the cards in the game represent unique resources, such as specific locations, equipment, or people.
+All crypt cards represent unique minions.
-**Unique:** Only one copy of a unique card can be in play at a time.
-If another Methuselah puts a copy of the card into play, the copies will be contested (and out of play) until all but one is yielded (see [**Contested Cards**](https://www.vekn.net/rulebook/4-detailed-turn-sequence#contested-cards)).
+All other cards will be identified as "unique" in their card text.
+Some titles are unique, too.
+For example, there can be only one ruler (prince or baron) of a particular city.
+Only one copy of a unique card can be in play at a time.
+If another Methuselah puts a copy of the card into play, the copies will be contested (and out of play) until all but one is yielded
+(see [**Contested Cards**](https://www.vekn.net/rulebook/4-detailed-turn-sequence#contested-cards)).
 Vampires are unique, by default.\
 \